Golden Bog of Cullen

 The Golden Bog of Cullen is an archaeological site located in County Tipperary, Ireland.
-Discovered in the 18th century, it has been described as "one of the most important and prolific sites" in Ireland; unfortunately, it was discovered before modern methods of preservation and collection, and almost all of the finds were melted down.
+Discovered in the 18th century, it has been described as "one of the most important and prolific sites" in Ireland; it was discovered before modern methods of preservation and collection, and almost all of the finds were melted down.

 Location

 The Golden Bog is located 650 m southwest of Cullen, County Tipperary, 1 km east of Longstone Rath.
 This was part of the ancient Gaelic territory of Uí Cuanach (Coonagh).

 Artifacts

 The earliest recorded find dates to 1731, a two-gallon (9-litre) brass vessel with four legs.

 In 1744, a Limerick jeweller bought from a Cullen shopkeeper a gold crown weighing 6 ozt; the metal was of a very high purity.

 Objects found on the site included 300 brass swords, a golden cone (described as "the breast of a wooden idol"), bars of pure gold, and gold gorgets.

 As most of the items were discovered before modern methods of preservation and collection of ancient artefacts, the objects were generally sold to goldsmiths for their bullion value.
 Only one gold item is known to survive, a dress-fastener or terminal, currently held at the Birmingham Museum and Art Gallery.